byuids-resumes/gaines-resume/docs/index.md

 `September 2023 - Present`
 __Ensign College__, Online Teacher's Assistant

-- Helped students navigate Testout Cloud Server Administration, install and configure the file server role, install and manage server roles and features, and use Powershell.
+- Helped students navigate TestOut Cloud Server Administration and use Powershell.
+- Oversaw the installation and configuration of the file server role as well as installing and managing server roles and features.
 - Guided students to learn concepts included in the Microsoft AZ-800 certification exam.
 - Used Server Manager, Task Manager, Monitor Performance, Resource Manager, and Remote Desktop to showcase Microsoft Azure.